he249619/fastrobots-2026/Pages/Lab8.md

 ble.send_command(CMD.DRIFT, string)
 ```

-The `do_the_drift()` function incorporated a lot of the distance PID controller I developed, except the PWM value calculated in this new function did not change.
-Instead, the motors ran at a constant PWM value `drift_speed`, which was set by the `DRIFT` command.
+The `do_the_drift()` function incorporated a lot of the distance PID controller I previously developed, except the PWM value sent to the motors did not change with respect to distance.
+Instead, the motors ran at a constant PWM value `drift_speed`, which is set by the `DRIFT` command.
 The Kalman filter was used to determine how far away the car was from the wall based on the ToF readings and the model of the system.

 Once the car was within `turning_distance` mm from the wall, the value of which was set via the same bluetooth command mentioned above, `do_the_drift()` then stopped the car from driving forward and called the previously made `run_angular_pid()` to rotate the car 180°.
 It also sets the value of the `do_turn` flag from `0` to `1`.
-This ensured that this section of code started running once the car was close enough to the wall, and continued to run as the car was spinning even though the measured distance in front of it would change as it was spinning.
+This ensured that this section of code started running once the car was close enough to the wall, and continued to run while the car was spinning even though the measured distance in front of it would change as it was spinning.
 The `run_angular_pid()` function was called until the car was within ±10° of 180°.
 Not enforcing the car to turn to exactly 180° allowed for the car to begin driving back more quickly.
 Once the heading of the car was close enough to 180°, `done_spinning` was set to `1` and this section of code would no longer be entered.

 ```cpp
 if ( ((kalman_distance_output <= turning_distance) || (do_turn)) && !done_spinning){